 In keeping with the principles, goals, and guidelines of the 2010 National Space Policy, WFF not only fulfills its own mission, but also provides unique services to NASA, commercial customers, defense, and academia.
 One guiding principle of the National Space Policy is for Federal agencies to facilitate the commercial space industry.
 The recent growth of the Mid-Atlantic Regional Spaceport on Wallops Island is a real-world example of WFF's commitment to making commercial access to space a reality.
 Another goal of the 2010 National Space Policy is that Federal agencies will improve their partnerships through cooperation, collaboration, information sharing, and/or alignment of common pursuits with each other.
 WFF supports aeronautical research, science technology, and education by providing other NASA centers and government agencies access to resources such as special use (i.e., restricted) airspace, research runways, and launch pads.
 Additionally, WFF regularly enables a wide array of U.S. Department of Defense (DoD) research and development and training missions, including target and missile launches, and aircraft development.

 In January 2005, NASA issued a Final Site-Wide Environmental Assessment (EA) and Finding of No Significant Impact for WFF.
-However, since then substantial growth has occurred and NASA has prepared several supplemental NEPA documents including the 2008 EA for the Wallops Research Park, the 2009 EA for the Expansion of the Wallops Flight Facility Launch Range, the 2010 Shoreline Restoration and Infrastructure Protection Program PEIS, the 2011 Alternative Energy Program EA, and the 2011 Draft EA for the Main Entrance Reconfiguration.
-Additionally, WFF has recently updated its 20-year Master Plan, which proposed several new facilities and numerous infrastructure improvements.
+However, since then substantial growth has occurred and NASA has prepared several supplemental NEPA documents including the 2008 EA for the Wallops Research Park, the 2009 EA for the Expansion of the Wallops Flight Facility Launch Range and 2015 Supplemental EA (SEA) for Antares 200 Configuration Expendable Launch Vehicle, the 2010 Shoreline Restoration and Infrastructure Protection Program PEIS and 2013 Wallops Island Post-Hurricane Sandy Shoreline Repair SEA, the 2011 Alternative Energy Program EA, and the 2011 Draft EA for the Main Entrance Reconfiguration, the 2012 EA for the North Wallops Island Unmanned Aerial Systems Airstrip, and the 2016 EA for the Establishment of Restricted Area Airspace R-6604C/D/E. Additionally, WFF has Cooperated with its federal partners in preparing several supplemental NEPA documents for actions at WFF including the Navy’s 2013 E-2/C-2 Flight Carrier Landing Practice EA, the Navy’s 2014 Testing of Hypervelocity Projectiles and an Electromagnetic Railgun EA, and the Air Force’s Instrumentation Tower on Wallops Island EA.
+NASA is in the process of updating its 20-year Master Plan, which proposes several new facilities and numerous infrastructure improvements.
 As such, NASA is initiating the preparation of one consolidated Site-wide PEIS for its current and future missions and operations.

 Additional information about NASA's WFF may be found by clicking here